vasanthbhaskara/vasanthbhaskara.github.io/_pages/about.md

 I'm a final year student at the [National Institute of Technology (NIT), Calicut](https://www.nitc.ac.in/) majoring in Mechanical Engineering.

-I was the recipient of the prestigious [Indian Academy of Science fellowship](https://webjapps.ias.ac.in/fellowship2023/lists/selectedList.jsp) (IASc - INSA - NASI Research Fellowship), awarded to the top 200 students in India across all Engineering Disciplines.
+I was the recipient of the prestigious [Indian Academy of Sciences fellowship](https://webjapps.ias.ac.in/fellowship2023/lists/selectedList.jsp), awarded to the top 200 students from premier institutes in India across all the Engineering Disciplines.

 Last Summer, I worked at the [Indian Institute of Science, IISc](https://iisc.ac.in) at the [Multiscale Transport and Energy Research, MTERL](https://sites.google.com/view/dashresearchlab/people) Lab under the guidance of Dr. Susmita Dash, as a Indian Academy of Sciences Summer Research Fellow.
 <i class="fas fa-envelope email-link" id="emailicon-high">&nbsp;:&nbsp;&nbsp;</i> <code style="color: #000000; background: #ffffff;">vin [dot] bhaskara [at] gmail [dot] com</code>